jellydn/blog/posts/til-20-how-to-fix-unsupported-scan-storing-driver.value-type-uint8-into-type.md

 author: Dung Huynh
 hero_image: '/static/til.jpeg'
 title:
-    'TIL #20 - How to fix unsupported Scan, storing driver.Value type []uint8 into
+    '#TIL 20 - How to fix unsupported Scan, storing driver.Value type []uint8 into
     type'
 description:
     This is common issue with sqlx and how to use custom Scan to fix this